 13.1 Transparent and re-usable research tools

 We will publicly register this protocol and announce its availability for feedback from stakeholders, the OHDSI community and within clinical professional societies.
 This protocol will link to open-source code for all steps to generating diagnostics, effect estimates, figures, and tables.
 Such transparency is possible because we will construct our studies on top of the OHDSI tool stack of open-source software tools that are community developed and rigorously tested.
-We will publicly host LEGEND-HTNStepCare source code at (https://github.com/ohdsi-studies/xxx), allowing public contribution and review, and free re-use for anyone’s future research.
+We will publicly host LEGEND-HTNStepCare source code at (https://github.com/ohdsi-studies/LegendHtnStepCare), allowing public contribution and review, and free re-use for anyone’s future research.

 13.2 Continuous sharing of results